lzhalloran/t3a2-a-full-stack-app-part-a/README.md

   - Support for various forms of content as above
   - Admin powers for kick, ban, approve users

-- Feed
-  - posts from communities you are in / follow
-  -

 ### Target audience
 - Gamers